calphool/TRS80GS/README.md

 sound with this card, we're also giving the TRS-80 Model 1 an additional 16k of RAM, though it's only accessible through a tiny keyhole of two IO ports, and much of it is used up by the VDP chip itself (depending on what mode you set it to).

-At the time of this writing (March 2018), I've managed to bodge up a working TMS9118A on a breadboard, and drive it with an Arduino.
+~~At the time of this writing (March 2018), I've managed to bodge up a working TMS9118A on a breadboard, and drive it with an Arduino.
 I've uploaded the Arduino code for that, and an incredibly frightening breadboard photo that looks like something out of the movie Aliens.
 The code doesn't do anything too spectacular, but just changes the background color, which means that I've successfully managed to figure out how to drive the WRITE side of the chip (writing to what the VDP calls "control registers", which are how you set up almost everything in the VDP).
-I've also included a small video showing it doing that.
+I've also included a small video showing it doing that.~~

+We're way past that stage now.
+The TMS9118 works like a dream, and I've been building a Pacman clone against it, using the z88dk C compiler.
+So far I'm fitting inside my nice 32k RAM addition just fine.
+There's a lot of fluff in my code, and I'm pretty sure I could get it crammed down another 25% if I worked at it.
+Right now I've got an animated pacman that can move around inside the maze, and I've got the intro music working.

 SN76489
 -------
-I haven't done much with the sound chips yet, but hopefully they'll be a bit easier to manage than the VDP.
+~~I haven't done much with the sound chips yet, but hopefully they'll be a bit easier to manage than the VDP.
 Bit 0 of the address bus will toggle between them.
-Stereo baby!
+Stereo baby!~~

+Sound didn't work quite right in the rev2 board design.
+There's a "Ready" line on the SN76489 that needed to be tied to the WAIT line on the TRS-80 interface.
+Why?
+Because the SN76489 doesn't like receiving a second byte when it's still processing the first one.
+I *could* write all my code to put a delay inbetween each byte send, but that's kind of lame and non-deterministic.
+The
+WAIT line was originally conceived so that the TRS-80 could interface to "slow" peripherals, and although the sound chip isn't *super* slow, it seemed the way to go was to tie that READY line to it.
+Unfortunately on the rev2 board that meant that I couldn't use *both* sound chips, because I didn't have a free OR gate anywhere to run the two Ready lines through.
+So, I pulled one of them and just wired the other one up on the rev2 board.
+It worked as expected.
+This has all been cleaned up in the rev3 and rev4 boards.

 74LS244
 -------
 This is managing the joystick switches.
-It takes 5 switches to handle up, down, left, right, and trigger.
-I don't have any kind of debounce circuit in there, so I'm guessing that'll be a problem.
-We'll see when we get there.
+It takes 5 switches to handle up, down, left, right, and trigger.  ~~I don't have any kind of debounce circuit in there, so I'm guessing that'll be a problem.
+We'll see when we get there.~~

+Joystick circuits worked more or less flawlessly, though I had stuff wired backward on the PCB for rev2.
+I had to bodge some jumper wires to get them working because of that, but that's all cleaned up in rev3 and rev4.

 ExtVid
 ------